 You must always specify where the stack pointer begins.
-The initial stack pointer must be aligned to a multiple of eight bytes.
+The initial stack pointer must be aligned to a multiple of 8 bytes for AArch32 and a multiple of 16 bytes for AArch64.

 You might have to configure the heap if, for example: